Dear Students / Participants,

 1600 Euros for 20 days all inclusive – It includes: tuition, accommodation, bus from Athens to the site and back, museum entries, local travel, basic stationery & tee-shirts (your travel from abroad to the site is excluded).

-Payment: The 300 Euros is deposited in the University of the Aegean via the online pay system with registration and concerns part of expenses (Bus travel, tuition etc.) and the rest (1300 Euros) are paid by yourself in situ (Cash only, no credit cards at Kastrouli, but use of credit cards at Airport or Desfina ATM), concerning various local expenses including meals, breakfast, breaks, accommodation, local travel for 20 days etc.
+Payment: The 300 Euros is deposited in the University of the Aegean via the online pay system with registration and concerns part of expenses (Bus travel, tuition etc.) and the rest (1300 Euros) are paid by yourself in situ (Cash only, no credit cards at Kastrouli, but use of credit cards at Airport or Desfina ATM), concerning various local expenses including meals, breakfast, breaks, accommodation, local travel for 20 days, labor, guardian, etc.

 Accommodation – Transportation – Maps